 My Journey to Motherhood

 My journey to motherhood began like most of you.
 I looked down at a pregnancy test and saw a positive sign.
 And did not believe what I saw.
 I sat back down on the toilet and just stared.
 My body felt weak.
 And tingly.
 My first thought was, “Wow.
 So that’s how it happens.
 This little tiny test just told me that a baby has begun growing inside of ME?
 Is that really it?
 Is it really real?”
 I didn’t believe it.
 So, of course, I went and bought four more tests.
 Because two, three, or four positive tests were not enough to confirm it was true for me.
 After the fifth positive result, I was convinced.

 I. Am.
 PREGNANT!!!!!

-When I called my husband at work (No, I didn’t spray blue and pink silly string on him when he got home from work), I just plainly said, “Uh, babe.
+When I called my husband at work, I just plainly said, “Uh, babe.
 I just took a pregnancy test.
 And it says I’m pregnant?!!”

 To which he responded, “This is good.
 This is good.
 Now go buy fruit.”

 To which he once again said, “Go buy fruit.”